 It is great to aim for perfection.
 But we have to understand that perfection means many things to many people.
 Our dictionaries define perfection to be without faults or defects.

 I aim for excellence and mastery.
 But even excellence is vague.
-So, I decided I do not have to wait until everything is ready.
+So, I decided I did not have to wait until everything was ready.
 I set goals and take action.

 What works for me is to start something at once.
 So I aim to learn or make something better.
 Either way, I won’t have to wait until I become perfect, for I do not know how it looks.